Velenir/workers-journey/app/marked/Dedicated/Dedicated.md

 [^first]: [How fast are web workers? ★ Mozilla Hacks](https://hacks.mozilla.org/2015/07/how-fast-are-web-workers/)

-But if don't intend to use a worker anymore it is a good idea to stop the thread to save browser resources.
+But if you don't intend to use a worker anymore it is a good idea to stop the thread to save browser resources.

 ---